-A survey of 3,379 people across the legal sector in Scandinavia done by an inpatient rehab has found that the pandemic has created a paradoxical scenario of a better work-life balance, but simultaneously worse mental health.
+A survey of 3,379 people across the legal sector has found that the pandemic has created a paradoxical scenario of a better work-life balance, but simultaneously worse mental health.

 The data, gathered by the Karnov Group, presents a complex picture for the legal and legal tech sectors, and the employers within it.